Centenarian: Asia

 Mahathir Mohamad became the first prime minister of Malaysia to reach the age of 100 on 10 July 2025.

+Africa

+In countries such as Kenya, Lesotho, Mauritius, Nigeria, South Africa, Zambia, and Zimbabwe centenarians are often celebrated upon reaching their 100th Birthday by the locals and government.

+Former Senegalese President, Abdoulaye Wade, turned 100 on 29 May 2026, becoming the first state leader in West African history to become a centenarian.

 Europe

 German centenarians receive a letter of congratulations from the president of Germany.

 In Ireland, centenarians can receive a €2,540 "Centenarians' Bounty" and a letter from the president of Ireland, even if they are resident abroad.
 Irish people celebrating their 101st birthday may also receive a special silver minted coin with a quote by a famous Irish writer or poet.

 Centenarians born in Italy receive a letter of congratulations from the president of Italy.

 In the Netherlands, the monarch and their commissioner sends a letter on the 100th birthday and on every birthday beginning with the 105th.

 Swedish centenarians receive a telegram from the king and queen of Sweden.

+South America

+In June 2026, three Brazilian sisters with a combined age of 313, were recognized by Guinness as the oldest living trio of siblings in the world.
+The sisters, 103, 104 and 106 years old live, in Rio de Janeiro.
+They were discovered through a global organization that verifies longevity records, called LongeviQuest.
+Researchers are interested in not only the environmental, but also the genetic components that contribute to longevity.
+Ben Meyers, the CEO of LongeviQuest stated "When sisters reach that age, there is clearly a strong genetic component.
+But because they live near each other, they also have a support network, with family able to help when needed.
+There is definitely a community aspect as well."